 It may be possible to get academic credit for your internship, but not from the Career Development Center.
 Only academic departments can offer credit, and policies differ greatly from one department to the next.
 For more information see the Academic Internship FAQ’s.

 There are different requirements for international students who wish to obtain work authorization.
 For more information, consult an advisor in the Office of International Programs.

 Employers value skills developed through academic work, volunteer, extracurricular or other experiences which demonstrate skills useful in the workplace.
 Not all of these skills are job type specific; some are general skills such as communication and analytical skills, and can transfer to different settings.
 Any routine type of experience or leadership skills can demonstrate to employers that you will be a successful employee.

-You can start by meeting with a Career Development Center advisor for assistance – they can help you assess your interests, strengths and skills, create a resume, participate in practice interviews and research organizations and employers for opportunities.
-To make an appointment for general or career field-specific internship advising, call 773.508.7716.
+You can start by meeting with a Career Development Advisor for assistance – they can help you assess your interests, strengths and skills, create a resume, participate in practice interviews and research organizations and employers for opportunities.
+To make an appointment for general or career field-specific internship advising, login to Handshake call 773.508.7716.

 Yes.
 Make plans to check Handshake (formerly RamblerLink) for employers hosting information tables and information sessions throughout the year.
 Also be sure to participate in the Job, Internship and Service Fair in September and our school specific fairs held throughout the year.

-One of the most effective ways to get answers and plan for your internship search is to meet with a Career Advisor.
-We offer both 15-minute drop-ins and 45-minute appointments.
-To make an appointment for general or career field-specific internship advising, call 773.508.7716 or schedule an appointment using Handshake.
+One of the most effective ways to get answers and plan for your internship search is to meet with a Career Development Advisor.
+To make an appointment for general or career field-specific internship advising, call 773.508.7716 or schedule an appointment through Handshake.